-- 2. Describe and evaluate information systems and internal controls to identify and communicate control risks and their potential consequences making appropriate recommendations. - 3.
-Identify and describe the work and evidence required to meet the objectives of audit engagements and the application of the International Standards on Auditing (ISA). - 4.
-Recognize the legal and regulatory environment and its impact on audit and assurance practice. - 5.
-Assess the various forms of risk and develop risk management mechanisms.
+2. Describe and evaluate information systems and internal controls to identify and communicate control risks and their potential consequences making appropriate recommendations.

+3. Identify and describe the work and evidence required to meet the objectives of audit engagements and the application of the International Standards on Auditing (ISA).
-Taking into consideration the general competences that the degree-holder must acquire (as these appear in the

-Diploma Supplement and appear below), chose the ones that the course is aiming at.

-Search for analysis and synthesis of data and Project planning and manage

-Search for, analysis and synthesis of data and information, with the use of the necessary Project planning and machine Respect for difference

-Working in an international environment Working in an interdisciplinary environment

-Project planning and management

-Respect for difference and multiculturalism

-Respect for the natural environment

-Showing social, professional and ethical responsibility and sensitivity to gender issues
+4. Recognize the legal and regulatory environment and its impact on audit and assurance practice.

+5. Assess the various forms of risk and develop risk management mechanisms.

+Taking into consideration the general competences that the degree-holder must acquire (as these appear in the Diploma Supplement and appear below), chose the ones that the course is aiming at.
+Project planning and management Search for, analysis and synthesis of data and information, with the use of the necessary Respect for difference and multiculturalism technology Respect for the natural environment Adapting to new situations Showing social, professional and ethical responsibility and Decision-making sensitivity to gender issues Working independently Criticism and self-criticism Production of free, creative and inductive thinking Team work Working in an international environment Others Working in an interdisciplinary environment Production of new research ideas

 - Decision-making.

 - Working in an international environment.

-- · Work independently as well as in teams.
+- Work independently as well as in teams.

 - Adapting to new situations.